 Brave, touching, terrifying: Holding On by Asmodee

 Using a palliative care ward as the central location for a board game seems macabre.
-The storytelling board game Holding On: The eventful life of Billy Kerr von Asmodee takes advantage of a terrifyingly realistic scenario to provide players with a lasting memory.
+The storytelling board game Holding On: The eventful life of Billy Kerr of Asmodee takes advantage of a frighteningly realistic scenario to provide players with a lasting memory.

 At the center of the touching story is Billy Kerr.
 He has a serious heart condition, sometimes in pain, and only has a few days to live.
 It's up to the players to learn the life story of Billy Kerr while finding the balance between treating pain and being human.
 The protagonist's state of health is one of the central elements of the game: the medical staff has to decide again and again whether the administration of medication should relieve Kerr's pain or whether they would rather listen to excerpts from the patient's eventful life.
 Both are not possible at the same time, because the drugs cloud his senses.
 On the other hand, if you forego drug treatment in order to find out your life story, your health deteriorates - up to and including death, which is inevitable anyway.